 There are at least five types of bullying.

-- Physical bullying can involve hitting, kicking, pinching, pushing, or otherwise attacking others.
+- Physical bullying can involve hitting, kicking, punching, pushing, or otherwise attacking others.

 - Verbal bullying refers to the use of words to harm others with name-calling, insults, making sexual or bigoted comments, harsh teasing, taunting, mimicking, or verbal threats.

 - Relational bullying focuses on excluding someone from a peer group, usually through verbal threats, spreading rumors, and other forms of intimidation.

 - Reactive bullying involves the bully responding to being a former victim by picking on others.

 - Bullying can also involve an assault on a person’s property when the victim has their personal property taken or damaged.

 Bullying includes a wide range of actions beyond acts of physical violence.
 The bully may be supported in his actions by peers, wherein it becomes a group versus an individual.
 It can include making threats, spreading rumors, attacking someone verbally, and excluding someone from a group on purpose.
 The popularity and availability of smartphones have moved some bullying online into “cyberbullying.”

 The best information available says that 1 in 3 students have been bullied at school.
 Approximately 160,000 kids per day skip school because of fear of bullying.
 70% of surveyed children admit they have witnessed another student being bullied.